JuliaReach/Project-Ideas/README.md

 **Expected Results.** We aim at handling problems with ~10,000 mesh nodes with uncertain initial conditions, subject to external forces that are uncertain but constant over time, or uncertain but piecewise-constant.
 The computation will be done in *dense time*, i.e. the result should cover *all possible behaviors* for any time point in the time span of interest (the reach-sets are associated to time intervals hence no behavior escapes the flowpipe), for any initial condition and any function that satisfies the constraints.

-**Recommended Skills.** Familiarity with `LazySets.jl` is a must.
+**Recommended Skills.** Familiarity with [LazySets](https://github.com/JuliaReach/LazySets.jl) is a must.
 Knowledge of zonotope based [2] and support function based [3] algorithms from the literature would be ideal, see [4] for a general review, but in this project we will only consider linear systems.
 Basic knowledge about distributed and GPU computing is required, as we will build on existing infrastructure, e.g. [JuliaGPU](https://juliagpu.org/).

 **Example tasks:**